RoSPA Level 3 Award in Manual Handling Trainers

 Having a manual handling trainer can help your organisation conform to this law and minimise the incidence of Musculoskeletal Disorders (MSDs) in your organisation which are associated with poor manual handling and are the most commonly reported type of work-related ill health.
 In addition, the skills and techniques learnt will ensure you have a healthier workforce that is not suffering with pain resulting from manual handling injury.

-This manual handling train the trainer course is designed for managers, supervisors, safety advisors or any individual who has responsibility to deliver manual handling training to the workforce.
+This course is designed for managers, supervisors, safety advisors or any individual who has responsibility to deliver manual handling training to the workforce.

 "The course was very good, with the trainer having excellent knowledge and communicating this in a way which was easy to follow and understand.
 An overall excellent experience which will help me to develop a course that will be introduced within my workplace."